realm/realm-js/.github/ISSUE_TEMPLATE.md

 ## Version of Realm and Tooling

 - Realm JS SDK Version: ?
-- Node or React Nattive: ?
+- Node or React Native: ?
 - Client OS & Version: ?
 - Which debugger for React Native: ?/None